Skip to main content

 Degree project

-A master's degree project takes place during the final semester; it is the culmination of the academic programme and is undertaken at KTH, or at a research institute or company in Sweden or abroad.
+A master's degree project takes place during the final semester; it is the culmination of the academic programme and is undertaken at KTH, at a research institute, company or university in Sweden or abroad.
 Topics previously explored include: life-time predictions of commodity plastics, design of biobased adhesives, synthesis of sustainable polymers, fibre-solution interactions, microplastics, nanocomposites, 3D-printing and materials for biomedical applications.

 Courses in the programme

-The courses in the programme cover topics such as Polymer chemistry and physics, biofiber chemistry, pulp and paper chemistry and technology, sustainable materials, polymeric materials, fibre technology, biomedical materials.
+The courses in the programme cover topics such as Polymer chemistry and physics, biofiber chemistry, pulp and paper chemistry and technology, materials in a circular economy, polymeric materials, fibre technology and biomedical materials.

 Courses in the programme Macromolecular Materials